Have Bill McKeever and/or Eric Johnson present at your church!

 Below are the different presentations we have to offer you.
 We would love to have you choose, or, if you want, we can choose for you.
 Our goal is to reach as many of your members where they are and help them better understand the LDS religion as well as share their faith.

-A quick look at Mormonism, including its unique Scripture, unique view of God, unique view of salvation, and unique view of the hereafter.
+A quick overview of Mormonism, including the church’s unique Scripture, view of God, view of salvation, and view of the hereafter.

 LDS Apostle Robert D. Hales gave a talk at the 2012 general conference titled “Being a More Christian Christian.”
 Let’s take a closer look at the issue of whether or not Mormonism ought to be considered “Christian” and consider the definitions of common terms Mormons and Christian share while having much different meanings.

-A temple may be going into your city or even your neighborhood.
-What exactly is the temple all about?
+A temple may be going into your city or perhaps one is very near-by.
 What takes place inside these special buildings?
 We’ll take a quick tour and explain just what is happening in the Mormon temple.

-- Examining Mormon Prooftexts (2 parts) (Eric) *
+- Examining Mormon Proof texts (2 parts) (Bill or Eric) ***

 (Either part can scheduled as a solo presentation and therefore do not have to go in order)